Saluana/clipper/repomix-output.md

 } from '@clipper/data';
 import { PgBossQueueAdapter } from '@clipper/queue';
 import { BunClipper } from '@clipper/ffmpeg';
+import { inArray, and, eq, lt, gte, sql } from 'drizzle-orm';
+import { jobEvents, jobs as jobsTable } from '@clipper/data/db/schema';
 import { AsrFacade } from '@clipper/asr/facade';
 import { InMemoryMetrics } from '@clipper/common/metrics';
 import { withStage } from './stage';
+import os from 'os';
 export * from './asr.ts';

 const log = createLogger((readEnv('LOG_LEVEL') as any) || 'info').with({